dzfinch/plaknit/docs/usage.md

 ```

 The summary table shows candidate/selected scenes, achieved coverage, clear
 observation depth, and any resulting order IDs.
-Orders deliver one ZIP per
+Orders deliver single-archive
-scene (no pre-mosaicking on Planet's side) so you can hand the outputs to
+ZIPs per order (no pre-mosaicking on Planet's side) so you can hand the outputs
-`plaknit stitch` or future composite builders on HPC.
+to `plaknit stitch` or future composite builders on HPC; orders are chunked into
+up to 100 scenes each, with names suffixed `_1`, `_2`, etc. when needed.

 Planet limits STAC/Data AOI intersections to 1,500 vertices, so the planner
 automatically simplifies uploaded AOIs (while preserving topology) until they